Wondering what it’s really like being an Auxiliar de Conversacion and what it takes to become one? This is the guide you've been looking for!

 What it’s like being a Spanish Auxiliar

-Being a Spanish Auxiliar means being adaptable and willing to teach the English language to children in primary or secondary level schools across various subjects.
-These subjects can include: biology, P.E., physics, and math in addition to English.
+Being an Auxiliar de Conversacion in Spain means being adaptable and willing to teach the English language to children in primary or secondary level schools across various subjects.
+These subjects can include: biology, P.E., physics, and math, in addition to English.

 An Auxiliar is contracted from October 1-May 31st each academic year.
 Pay is determined by placement, less pay for rural placements vs. higher pay in cities to offset living expenses (which by the way, are not paid).
 And although responsibilities and expectations for participation vary by location, each Aux is given a work schedule for four days totaling 12 (sometimes 16) hours per week.

-As a freelance writer and travel blogger the part time hours of this position along with living in Spain were some of the most appealing elements of being a Spanish Auxiliar.
+As a freelance blog writer and traveler the part-time hours of this position along with living in Spain were some of the most appealing elements of being a Spanish Auxiliar.

 Spain’s location in Europe also serves as a genius geographical jump-off point for my wanderlust.
 Being applauded into classrooms, legitimately spoiled by savory traditional foods, and receiving an abundance of homemade gifts are the unexpected, but humbly welcomed cream-cheese-flavored icing on my humanity-driven cake.

-So what does it take to be a Spanish Auxiliar?
+So what does it take to be an Auxiliar?

 In one word, patience.
 Lots of patience.